Standard Process Cataplex C, ACP, Pancreatrophin PMG Recall Lawsuit | 2025 Latest Updates

 Standard Process Supplement Injuries & Side Effects

-Consuming supplements contaminated with salmonella can cause potentially life-threatening illnesses, especially in children, the elderly, and those with compromised immune systems.
+Consuming supplements contaminated with Salmonella can cause potentially life-threatening illnesses, especially in children, the elderly, and those with compromised immune systems.

 • Fever: Elevated body temperature as immune system responds to infection